The Work of the Cross

 Because all things are purged by blood in The Written Law, and without the shedding of blood there is no forgiveness.

-Once again, Jesus did not simply spill a drop or two of blood during His execution.
+Once again, Jesus did not simply spill a drop or two of blood during His execution, nor did He just bleed a little as a result of His brutal torture.
 He was the Lamb of God, slaughtered for our sins!
 No bloodshed means no forgiveness.
 Because His blood was poured out we have the forgiveness of sins.
 Can our blood be shed at the hands of men?
 Most definitely.
 But the shedding of our own blood will not cleanse us.
-His blood , alone, the blood of the spotless Lamb of God, cleanses us from all unrighteousness.
+His blood, alone, the blood of the spotless Lamb of God, cleanses us from all unrighteousness (HINT: all means all).

 Just as Moses lifted up the serpent in the wilderness, thus The Son of Man is going to be lifted up...

-But the section of Scripture he read had this in it: “He was led as a lamb for sacrifice and a ewe before its shearer is silent, also in this way he opened not his mouth.”
+But the section of Scripture he read had this in it: “He was led as a lamb for sacrifice, and as a ewe before its shearer is silent, also in this way He opened not his mouth.”

-Jesus did not die simply as the obvious result of His having been being beaten, hung on a cross and suffering blood loss.
+Jesus did not die simply as the obvious result of His having been beaten and hung on a cross, and subsequently suffering significant blood loss.
 He willingly gave up His breath; He laid down His own life.
 How does His death, His shed blood and His suffering impact us?
 He was sacrificed in our stead.
 His suffering and wounding was the punishment we are deserving of.
 It should have been our blood that was shed, but He intervened on our behalf.
 He wasn’t deserving of death; we are.
 But what did His death accomplish?